Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

 We conducted the hierarchical sequential D-MDL algorithm as in Sec.
 2.6.
-The confidence parameter $\delta$ for the $0$th D-MDL as in equation (\ref{windowsize}) was set to be $0.05$.
-Those for the $1$st and $2$nd D-MDL, i.e. $\delta_{1},\delta_{2}$ as in equation (\ref{threshold1}), equation (\ref{threshold2}) were determined as follows: we calculated the D-MDL scores around the time when the initial warning was announced by an authority; we determined $\delta _{1},\delta _{2}$ so that the score was the threshold.
-For example, the initial warning for Japan was set on Feb.~$27$, when the government required closing elementary, junior high and high schools.
-If the resulting $\delta_{1},\delta_{2}$ was larger than 1, it was set to be 0.99 because of the concept of confidence parameter.
+The confidence parameter $\delta_0$ was set to be $0.05$. $\delta_{1}$ and $\delta_{2}$ were determined as follows: we calculated the D-MDL scores around the time when the initial warning was announced by an authority; we determined $\delta _{1},\delta _{2}$ so that the score was the threshold.
+For example, the initial warning raised by the government of Japan which called for voluntary event cancellation was on Feb.~$27$ \cite{jpr0}.